unicogr/LabHacks/docs_local/source/2_fMRI.md

 # <span style="color:black">Surface-based fMRI</span>

 An important step in using functional MRI (fMRI) is the design of stimuli to target specific cortical regions and functions.
-Computational neuroimaging of the human visual cortex often relies on standard retinotopic paradigms that reflect the structure of the visual cortex (*e.g.*, rotating wedges, expanding rings, drifting bars) {cite:p}`Wandell_2007, Schira_2010`.
-These types of stimuli enable the mapping of retinotopic cortical areas using methods such as population receptive field (pRF) modeling.
+Computational neuroimaging of the human visual cortex often relies on standard retinotopic paradigms that reflect the structure of the visual cortex (*e.g.*, rotating wedges, expanding rings, drifting bars) {cite:p}`Wandell_2007`.
+Provided we have a good alignment between fMRI images (*e.g.* T2) and anatomical mages(*e.g.* T1), these stimuli enable the mapping of receptive field properties at the population level.
+However, fMRI and MRI images must be preprocessed in non-trivial ways to achieve.
+There is no out of the box solution for this, meaning that a *one-size-fits-all* preprocessing pipeline is not only lacking but it is impossible.

+In this tutorial, we will use a single subject from the iCORTEX 7T-fMRI dataset to illustrate the basic preprocessing steps typically performed to obtain a good functional-to-anatomical match.

+### What we will learn?
+Wht is the goal?

+* We will not learn today how to use BIDS or run an out-of-the-box toolbox.
+Today's tutorial does not cover this.

+* We will try demystify the mystery around fMRI preprocessing by showing a simple, yet clear and transparent pipeline with one subject and one single run.

-In the first part of this tutorial, we will learn how to (prep)-process fMRI and anatomical MRI data to project the BOLD time series to a cortical surface reconstruction.
-Additionally, we will learn some basic shell script commands and python.
+* Additionally, we will learn some basic shell script commands and python.

+> *For multiple runs, between-scan motion correction is needed.
+SBRef scans (not used here) or T1 copies matched to each run can improve co-registration by aligning functional-matched T1s to the original T1 used for segmentation.
+We’ll cover this in part two.*

 Still on the making is the second part of this tutorial: *pRF mapping using 7T-fMRI data*.

-The requirements for Friday's tutorial are:
+Requirements:

 * Linux.
-Here I use Ubuntu 22.
+Here we use Ubuntu 22 or 24.
 * For the shell-script based part: `AFNI`, `Freesurfer`, `FSL` and `ANTS` (optional for now).
 * For the python based part: `scipy`, `numpy`, `ipyvolume`, and -crucially, `neuropythy`.
 * If you bring your own data, be sure to run *freesurfer's* `recon-all` on the anatomical volume.

 ## <span style="color:lightblue">Questions? 🦉</span>